hoehermann/purple-gowhatsapp/README.md

 * Display receipts in conversation window.
 * Join group chat via link.
-* Sending proper video messages.
 * Option to log out explicitly.
 * After download succeeds, write link to chat (for bitlbee).
-* When message consists of a link, send file instead of displaying the link (maybe, configurable).
 * Embed stickers into conversation (maybe, WebP support in GDK would be ideal).

 These features will not be worked on:

 * Accessing microphone and camera for recording voice or video messages.
+  To prepare a voice message, you can use other tools for recording.
+I like to use [ffmpeg](https://ffmpeg.org/download.html):

+      ffmpeg -f pulse -i default -ac 1 -ar 16000 -c:a libopus -y voicemessage.ogg # on Linux with PulseAudio

 ### Building